linode/docs/docs/guides/networking/linode-network/difference-between-tcp-and-udp/index.md

 Applications usually choose either TCP or UDP for their transport layer, but can choose a combination of the two.
 The choice of transport protocol is usually invisible to users and typically cannot be changed.
 Some applications allow the user to choose between reliability and speed.
 This might map to either TCP or UDP internally.

 Each application registering with TCP or UDP is assigned a port.
 The TCP and UDP headers include 16-bit fields for the source and destination ports.
 TCP and UDP maintain completely independent port numbering systems.
 TCP port `2000` and UDP port `2000` are different and can both be used at the same time.
 Popular applications are often assigned an official port number.
-These are known as well-known ports.
+These are called *well-known ports*.
 For a list of official and unofficial port numbers, see the [Wikipedia list of TCP and UDP ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).

 ## What is TCP?